deref/uni/README.md

 Alpha!
 Don't use this yet.

+- TODO: Generate `tsconfig.json` file.
 - TODO: `.d.ts` bundling.
 Use `tsc --watch` with `emitDeclarationOnly` for now.
 - TODO: common code split chunks -> common packages.
 - TODO: disallow cyclic imports.
-- TODO: support absolute imports from `~`.
+- TODO: automatically support absolute imports from `~`.
 - TODO: disallow `..` in imports.
 - TODO: provide something similar to Go's `internal` packages.
-- TODO: prettier.
+- TODO: generate prettier config.
+- TODO: some way to determine which dependencies should be peer dependencies in generated packages.

 ## Installation